 You'll be able to meet others from many different ethnicities thanks to UC Irvine's diverse student body.
 You shouldn't be concerned about affording University of California - Irvine; 68.0% of their undergraduates obtain financial assistance.
 A virtual tour is a good way to find out more about University of California - Irvine.

 Any student pursuing a degree in Anthropology has to take a look at University of California - Santa Barbara.
 Anthropology graduates from University of California - Santa Barbara get a earnings boost of about 12.2% above the typical income of anthropology graduates.
 Situated in Santa Barbara, California, UCSB affords a dependable, suburban experience for college students.

 Powerful assistance for student vets has earned University of California - Santa Barbara a high rating.
 University of California - Santa Barbara has one of the best graduation rates in the nation, with 69.1% of college students completing their degree in four years.
 In what areas is UCSB doing the best?
 Look into all the school's rankings.

 It's hard to find a better school than University of California - Davis if you want to pursue Anthropology as a major.
 Grads of the anthropology program report average early career earnings of $39,582 and mid-career earnings of $68,382.
 This school is located in the suburban region of Davis, California, close to shops and other amusement.

 This school does not require freshman students to live on-campus.
-Due to a minimal price and excellent educational programs, University of California - Davis is a good investment, attaining a position of #8 in California.
+This school is well-known for the support of military personnel and is the 533 best in the nation for veterans.
 For details, check out the college scorecard.